 Last week I showed you how to achieve a brushed metal look using a Scotch Brite pad and a non-plated pickup cover.
 Next, we will hand polish a raw unplated pickup cover and then make it look like an aged pickup cover with faux string lines.

 First, you will need a metal polishing compound and some old rags.
 Any brand metal polishing compound will work fine.
 You can use the metal polish impregnated cloth called “Miracle Cloth”.
 This is what I used to achieve the look you see here.
 It works great for polishing frets too.
 One warning about metal polish….don’t use it to polish any gold-plated parts.
 It can strip the gold plating off very fast!

-PLEASE READ: We recommend you wear protective leather gloves while working with unplated pickup covers.
+PLEASE READ: We recommend you wear protective gloves while working with unplated pickup covers.
 The bottom edge can be very sharp and can easily cut your finger.
 Filing the bottom edge smooth before you start work is also an option.

 Now that we have a nice hand polished pickup cover, lets add an aged look with faux string lines.
 You will need some painter’s masking tape cut into very thin 1/32″ strips and some very fine grit Micro Mesh soft touch sanding pads.
-The three highest grits (6000, 8000, and 12000) will work best since you only want very light marks.
+The three highest grits (6000, 8000, and 12000) will work best because you only want very light marks.

 If you have any questions you can send us an email at support.